In today’s post, I’m sharing the ultimate Half Dome hiking guide.

 If you can’t come to Yosemite early, hit the gym and log 30 minutes on the stairclimber a few times a week if you don’t have time to do any actual hiking.

-This hike could take anywhere from 9 hours (or less, if you are like my freak of a brother) to a full 16 hours.
+This hike could take anywhere from 9 hours to a full 16 hours.
 It just depends on your pace and how quickly your group can move.
 But either way, you definitely want to give yourselves PLENTY of daylight.

 It will more than likely be HOT on this hike (it was in the 90’s when we did it).
 There are a few long stretches, including the last 1.5 miles, that are completely unshaded.
 The early you can start, the easier the hike will be.

 Also, heading down the trail in the dark can be really dangerous.
-You’re going to be tired, wobbly-legged, and probably starving (no, just me?), so plan on getting up early so you can head down the mountain at a steady pace without hurting yourself.
+You’re going to be tired, wobbly-legged, and probably starving, so plan on getting up early so you can head down the mountain at a steady pace without hurting yourself.

 Listen up, people.
 You are going to need a LOT of food.
 This is your time to shine.
 Pack every snack you can think of.

 My personal favorite hiking snacks are: Trader Joe’s trail mix, Crave Beef Jerky (Chili Lime, obvi), and Goldfish (sue me).
 We also packed a few bars and two sandwiches each.
-I mean, this is an ENTIRE day of hiking, folks.
-Get with it.
+I mean, this is an entire day of hiking.

 The National Park Service suggests bringing a GALLON of water PER PERSON for this hike.
 I think even a little more than that is necessary if it’s hot that day (it will be).